rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-4/README.md

 oc get route el-gitea-eventlistener -o jsonpath='{"http://"}{.spec.host}{"\n"}'
 ```

 Now in the Gitea web console in the `httpserver` repository, press on the `Settings` button and then `Webhooks`.
 Edit the existing webhook and replace the address of the `httpserver` application with the address of the event listener from above.
+Press `Update Webhook`.

 You can press the `Test Delivery` button.